strapi/documentation/docusaurus/docs/dev-docs/plugins/users-permissions.md

 #### Configuration

-If you have added any additional fields to your user model that need to be accepted on registration, they need to be added to the list of allowed fields in the `register` configuration option, otherwise they will be ignored.
+The Users and Permissions plugin only accepts email, username, and password fields by default.
+If additional fields were added to your user model and need to be accepted on registration, add these fields to the `allowedFields` in the `register` configuration option, otherwise the fields will be ignored.

-For example, if you have added a field called "nickname" that you wish to accept from the user:
+For example, if you have added a field called `nickname` that you wish to accept from the user, update your configuration object as follows:

 <Tabs groupId="js-ts">